onliseguros/docs/content/docs/glossary/common_terms.md

 toc: true
 ---

+### Affinity

+The sale of insurance through groups such as business or professional associations.

 ### Broker

 An insurance intermediary who/that represents the insured rather than the insurer.
 Since they are not the legal representatives of insurers, brokers, unlike independent agents,